stephengold/Minie/README.md

 For a simple example, see [HelloBoneLink.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/minie/test/HelloBoneLink.java).

+Alternatively, you can generate configuration code for a specific model using the [DacWizard application][dacwizard], which uses animation data to estimate the range of motion for each linked bone.

-You probably don't want to link every `Bone`.
+You probably don't want to link every `Bone` in the model's `Skeleton`.
 For instance, if the model has articulated fingers, you probably want to link the hand bones but not the individual finger bones.
 Unlinked bones will be managed by the nearest linked ancestor `Bone`.